USS Pampanito Bofors 40mm Gun Replacement

 Restoration followed the U.S. Secretary of the Interior's Standards for Historic Vessel Preservation Projects.

 We tried to get the gun as complete and accurate as we could while preserving as much of the historic fabric as possible.
 We have demilitarized it (made it unable to load a shell in the breech, or pass a projectile through the barrel).
-We also decided against simulated firing after investigating Hollywood style gas, and sub-caliber munition (shotgun shell) systems.
+We also decided against simulated firing after investigating Hollywood style gas, and sub-caliber munition (.50 cal or shotgun shell) systems.

 Both guns we started with, and most of the guns we found in other museums had some common problems.
 They were not in full battery position, and/or had breeches partially opened, and/or hand operating levers out of forward latch, and/or partially turned barrels, and/or frozen side door latches and/or rusted out center cover.
 In most cases you must assemble and disassemble the gun in order shown in the manuals because of safety interlocks, interferences, etc. Once a gun becomes glued stuck with paint or rust with one of these problems it is very difficult to disassemble.
 We also observed that the training and elevating handles are easy to break/remove and are missing from most museum guns.
 Finally, the sheet metal seats and foot rests were rotted out on most outdoor displays.
 We are considering some combination of these non-historic changes to avoid these problems before we install the gun on Pampanito: